Yamato-Security/hayabusa/README.md

 * Event de-duplication when outputting.
 (Useful when recovery records is enabled or when you include backed up evtx files, evtx files from VSS, etc...)
 * Scan setting wizard to help choose which rules to enable easier.
 (In order to reduce false positives, etc...)
 * PowerShell classic log field parsing and extraction.
-* Low memory mode.
+* Low memory usage.
 (Note: this is possible by not sorting results.
-Good for running on agents or big data.)
+Best for running on agents or big data.)
+* Filtering on Channels and Rules for the most efficient performance.

 # Downloads